guiltygyoza/blog/_posts/2025-05-07-nycu-bdaf-guest-talk.md

 ## Global consensus argmin geopolitics

 So we have seen many examples.
-When some people owe some other people money and geopolitical interests are involved, lots of people end up getting hurt badly in one way or another.
+When some people owe some other people money and (geo)political interests are involved, lots of people end up getting hurt badly in one way or another.

-Which bears the question: can we design a global system where the influence of geopolitics is minimized?
+Which bears the question: can we design a global system where the influence of (geo)politics is minimized?
 In this system, we want no ambiguity as to what exactly has happened.
 It would operate as the global, canonical book of truths.
 Its access would be open to all without discremination.
 Its correctness endures even when facing the strong-arming of entites as powerful as nation states.

 Let's talk about Ethereum.